Cortisone Steroid Injection Treatment Birmingham

 Here at Dynamic Regenerative Medicine, we like to focus our treatments on REPAIR and REGENERATION.
-Due to the toxicity of steroid, we are much more in favour of natural treatments that focus on tissue repair platelet rich plasma (PRP) for example.
+Due to the toxicity of steroid, we are much more in favour of natural treatments that focus on tissue repair platelet-rich plasma (PRP) for example.
 We also like to educate our patients about this and the differences.
-With this in mind, we do also offer a slightly milder steroid (cortisone) injection with the added addition of hyaluornic acid to aid tissue repair, this can also be found under Cingal pain relief injection treatment.
-However, If a stronger dose of steroid is required then it is the patient's responsibility to seek a prescription from their GP.
+With this in mind, we do also offer a slightly milder steroid (cortisone) injection with the added addition of hyaluronic acid to aid tissue repair, this can also be found under Cingal pain relief injection treatment.
+However, If a stronger dose of steroid is required then this can be made.

 Non-steroidal Anti-inflammatory Injection